The history of SAMSUNG which is now one of the giant electronics companies originated from South Korea.

 To cover all production lines—from raw materials to end products—to better compete in the textile industry.

-Not only that, throughout the same period, history began samsung industry began to invest.
+Not only that, but throughout the same period, history began Samsung industry began to invest.

 in heavy industry, chemistry, as well as petrochemicals, which provides a promising development path for the industry.